folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 1. Click **New** on the Request policies pane.
 2. In the **New request policy** window, enter a **Request policy name**.
-3. Optional: Enter a **Request policy description**.
+3. Optional: Enter a **Description**.
 4. Select the **Request types allowed**.
+5. **Allow all pickup service points** allows the item to be requested for pickup at any service point.
+Select **Allow some pickup service points** if you want to choose which service points are allowed to be chosen as pickup locations.
+This can be used, for example, to restrict valuable items from going to an unstaffed pickup service point.
-5. Click **Save & close**.
+6. Click **Save & close**.
 The policy saves and appears in the Request policies list.

 ### Editing a request policy